airbus-seclab/bincat/doc/install_manual.md

 * IDA >= 6.9 (for the plugin)

 #### Installing linux packages
-All these dependencies except ida and newspeak are usually packaged by linux distributions.
+All these dependencies except IDA are usually packaged by linux distributions.

 ##### on Debian Sid:
 ```